 Norovirus illness can occur at any time of year, but outbreaks are more common in colder climates during the fall and winter months.
 The illness is easily transmitted in crowds, such as schools, hospitals, childcare facilities, nursing homes, cruise ships, and passenger trains.

 RESERVOIR AND TRANSMISSION

-Some foods like shellfish particularly oysters as well as many fruits and vegetables can be contaminated at their source, before they are harvested by sewage contaminated waters.
+Food contamination has been the root cause of the most recent outbreaks.
+Because of Norovirus contamination, several food items have been recalled.
+Some foods like shellfish, particularly oysters and prawns as well as many fruits and vegetables can be contaminated at their source before they are harvested by sewage contaminated waters.

 PREVENTION AND CONTROL

 Norovirus infection is highly contagious, and anyone can become infected more than once.
 To help prevent getting infected or infecting others:

 - Wash hands thoroughly, especially after using the toilet or changing a diaper

 - Avoid contaminated food and water, including food that may have been prepared by someone who was sick

 - Cook seafood thoroughly